 The Interim Federal Health Program (IFHP) provides health care coverage to refugee claimants and some refused refugees.

-Effective June 30, 2012, the government will implement a number of significant changes to the IFHP.
-HIV medications, doctor’s visits for HIV follow-up and blood work will continue to be covered under the new IFHP system.
-However, some important non-HIV related health care benefits currently covered by the IFHP will be eliminated.
+Effective June 30, 2012, the government implemented a number of significant changes to the IFHP.
+HIV medications, doctor’s visits for HIV follow-up and blood work continue to be covered under the new IFHP system.
+However, some important non-HIV related health care benefits are no longer covered by the IFHP.

-There will now be two categories of IFHP coverage, depending on the country the person is from or the stage of the person’s refugee claim:
+There are now two categories of IFHP coverage, depending on the country the person is from or the stage of the person’s refugee claim:

 Category 1: Full coverage (referred to as “health care coverage”):